 Combat Flight Simulators

-Combat Flight Simulators are IBM PC and microcomputer games that simulate aircraft flight or spaceflight in combat scenarios.
+Combat Flight Simulators are IBM PC MS-DOS and Amiga games that simulate aircraft flight or spaceflight in combat scenarios.

 Due to their simulation accuracy some 16 bit flight sims constitute high-points of 1990s Computer Game History.